W. Kamau Bell: Early life and education

 Bell was born in Palo Alto, California, and grew up in Alabama, Boston, and Chicago.
 He is the only child of Walter Bell, who served as Alabama's Insurance Commissioner and Chairman of Swiss Re America Holding Corporation, and author Janet Cheatham Bell, who founded a self-publishing firm.
-Between ages five and 12, Bell lived in Boston, Massachusetts in the Mattapan neighborhood of the city.
+Between the ages of five and 12, Bell lived in Boston, Massachusetts, in the Mattapan neighborhood of the city.
 Bell graduated from the University of Chicago Laboratory Schools and attended the University of Pennsylvania before dropping out.
-Later he began to pursue a career in comedy.
+Later he began to pursue a career in comedy and started taking filmmaking classes at Columbia College Chicago.

-He is a first cousin once removed of speculative fiction writer N.K.
-Jemisin.
+He is a first cousin once removed of speculative fiction writer N. K. Jemisin.

 Career

 After establishing himself as a sociopolitical comedian and community activist based in San Francisco, Bell became a founding member of the comedy collective Laughter Against the Machine and has been featured in a number of prominent podcasts and publications, such as WTF with Marc Maron, Citizen Radio, and Current TV's The War Room with Jennifer Granholm, on which Bell was a regular correspondent.

 His first comedy album, One Night Only, was released in 2007.
 Also in 2007, he developed a one-man show titled The W. Kamau Bell Curve: Ending Racism in About An Hour, "a comedic exploration of the current state of America's racism", which he periodically performs in updated versions.

 His follow-up album, Face Full of Flour, was released in 2010, and was named one of the Top 10 Best Comedy Albums of the year by iTunes and Punchline Magazine.
 From 2011 to 2012, he wrote the blog "Kamau's Komedy Korner" for the San Francisco Weekly.
 In 2012, Bell was voted San Francisco's best comedian by the SF Weekly, the San Francisco Bay Guardian, and 7×7 Magazine.

 His first stand-up comedy TV special, Semi-Prominent Negro, premiered on Showtime on April 29, 2016, and on September 30, 2016, his third full-length album with the same title, was released on Kill Rock Stars.

 On November 7, 2017, Bell became the Frank Sinatra Artist-in-Residence of Santa Clara University in Santa Clara, California.